 Guatape is located 10 minutes’ drive away from La Piedra, one of the largest free-standing rocks in the world.
-Since the whole region is quite small, I thought one day for both destinations would be more than enough.
+Since the whole region is quite small, one day for both these Colombia is more than enough.

 Located in the heart of Antioquia’s coffee region, Jardin is another pretty pueblo with a long and vibrant history.
 Here too, residents paint the facades of their homes with bright colours and hang flowers from their windowsills and awnings.

 The centre of Jardin is characterised by an impressive cathedral built from locally hewn rock and a main plaza paved with river stones.
 You’re never far away from nature in Jardin: It’s just a few minutes’ drive to waterfalls and forest paths, birdwatching areas and mountain trails.